Preparing Inbound Shipments

 When product preparation services are available:

-1. Products that need to be grouped into sets, multi-packs, or otherwise assembled, must contain explicit instructions for prep guidance.
+1. Products that need to be grouped into sets, multi-packs, or otherwise assembled, must contain explicit video instructions for prep guidance.

 2. Inventory that is not properly prepared/labeled may either be 1) prepared/labeled on the merchant’s behalf and invoiced accordingly, or 2) returned to sender at Cahoot’s sole discretion, and at Sellers cost.